dev-alpha2000/2d-game/README.md

 JavaScript Canvas API: (Optional) For rendering 2D graphics.

-CSS or Styled Components: For styling the game interface.
+CSS or Styled Components: For styling the game interface..